-A sudden look of alertness in her eyes...
-Time for the sugar!
-Using chopsticks, Ms. Ai swiftly took the russet-colored lumps of sweetness from a bowl and placed them, gingerly, on the hot block of stone.
+A sudden look of alertness flashed in her eyes-time for the sugar and pine resin!
+Using chopsticks, Ms. Ai swiftly took the russet-colored lumps of sweetness from a bowl and placed them gingerly on the hot block of stone.
 She poured the contents of the small pitcher into the large one, mixing together the roasted sheng and the puffed rice.
-Then, she transferred the hunks of sugar into the small pitcher for more heat.
+Then, she transferred the hunks of sugar and resin into the small pitcher for more heat.
 After a few minutes, they began to bubble and sizzle softly, caramelizing in the heat as the rice and tea continued to roast.
-As she stirred, the dark brown sugar began to melt into an even darker brown syrup.
+As she stirred, the dark brown sugar and resin began to melt into an even darker brown syrup.

 The rice and tea were ready to brew.
-Ms. Ai grabbed a kettle of simmering water and poured it into the pitcher.
-She gave it a stir then plopped in the melty nuggets of sugar.
-She waited and watched closely.
-Then, she arranged white tea bowls on the stone above the fire.
-She gave the brew a final stir and poured a small sip to sample.
-Satisfied with the result, she poured a bowl for each of us.
-Hands still red from rolling tea, we received the bowls with thanks and smiles.
+Auntie Ai grabbed a kettle of simmering water and poured it into the pitcher.
+She gave it a stir and then plopped in the melty nuggets of sugar and resin.
+She waited and watched closely as it boiled.
+Then, she arranged an army of white tea cups onto a round bamboo tray used for tea processing.
+She gave the brew a final stir and poured a small sip into each cup, apologizing for how little everyone would receive.
+We received the cups with thanks and smiles.

 The liquor was rich and roasty, sweet and complex, and just as tasty as you might expect it to be.
-More importantly, it contained all the care and love that Ms. Ai had put into it from the trees to handing us the bowls.
+More importantly, it contained all the care and love that Auntie Ai had put into it, from the trees to processing the leaves, preparing the tea to handing us the bowls.
 And it contained all the tea sessions shared by her and her family, stretching back many generations.
 She wasn't just giving us homemade sweet tea.
 She was sharing a tradition that has been a part of her culture for hundreds of years, and sharing the love of tea and hospitality that has been a part of her people's tradition for all that time.
 She was giving a blessing from one tea tradition to another, and we were grateful to receive it.
 And while we probably won't start sweetening our tea with jaggery any time soon, I can only hope that we learn from and spread the spirit of Tea she shared with us that day.
 Perhaps the next time we serve you tea, you'll see a glimmer of Auntie Ai in us...